mikeyhogarth/duckpond/README.md

     end

-the "quacks_like" methods have been aliased to "looks_like" too - you can say something "looks_like" or "quacks_like" any item, whichever you prefer (in case you didn't want "quack" methods in your ever so serious project!).
+the "quacks_like" methods have been aliased to "looks_like" too - you can say something "looks_like" or "quacks_like" any item, whichever you prefer.

 A *serious duck* might look like this:

     class IEmailable < DuckPond::Duck
       #send: should send the results of :message via email to :to